Haroldinho/Haroldinho.github.io/_tabs/cv.md

 # Profile

 Aerospace Engineer and Data Scientist with years of experience applying statistical machine learning and AI to solve complex problems in transportation, demand forecasting, slot scheduling video and captioning processing.
-Constanlty  learning, adept at working in teams and thrive in fast-paced environments with challenging objectives.
+Constanlty  learning, adept at working in teams and thrive in fast-paced environments where the goals are still being defined.

 # Curriculum Vitae